listr2/listr2/docs/renderer/logger.md

 <Badge><FontIcon icon="mdi:tag-text-outline"/>v6.0.0</Badge><Badge type="warning"><FontIcon icon="mdi:github"/><a href="https://github.com/listr2/listr2/issues/613" target="_blank">#613</a></Badge>

-_ListrLogger_ can be customized for any renderer through the `loggerOptions` field inside the respective renderer options that use the _ListrLogger_.
+_ListrLogger_ can be customized for any renderer through the exposed fields on your renderer inside the respective renderer options that use the _ListrLogger_.

-The `style` section is in the form of [ListrLoggerStyleMap](/api/interfaces/ListrLoggerStyleMap.html).
+The `icon` and `color` section of the supported renderer is in the form of [ListrLoggerStyleMap](/api/interfaces/ListrLoggerStyleMap.html).
 By injecting new style options into the _ListrLogger_ you can change the icons and colors of every possible task.

 ::: details <FontIcon icon="material-symbols:code-blocks-outline" /> Code Example